Nalivayko13/cv/cv.md

 + _About me:_
 I study at BSU at the Faculty of Radiophysics and Computer Technologies.
-My _goal_ on this project is to try to reach a successful end and get a tremendous experience for myself.
+My _goal_ on this project is to try to reach a successful end, get a tremendous experience for myself and discover something new.

 + _Skills:_
 C++ Java Git kotlin